History of early modern period domes: Kingdom of France

 Adjacent to a hospital and retirement home for injured war veterans, the royal chapel of Les Invalides in Paris, France, was begun in 1679 and completed in 1708.
 The dome was one of many inspired by that of St. Peter's Basilica and it is an outstanding example of French Baroque architecture.
 In 1861 the body of Napoleon Bonaparte was moved from St. Helena to the most prominent location under the dome.

 Plans for the Church of St. Genevieve, the patron saint of Paris, were approved in 1757 with a dome 275 feet tall over a Greek cross plan.
 The architect of the church, Jacques-Germain Soufflot, wanted to surpass the dome of London's St. Paul's Cathedral and, like St. Paul's, the dome consisted of three shells.
 Unlike St. Paul's, and due to advances in mathematics and engineering, all three shells were built of stone and made a part of a structural system that permitted support by thinner piers and walls.
+Finished in 1790 by Jean-Baptiste Rondelet, the outward thrust of the domes were restrained by the use of metal rings but issues with the supporting pillars required Napoleon to have Rondelet strengthen the pillars in 1806.
+Later named the Panthéon, the crossing dome of the building has a span of 65 feet and 8 inches and a height of 47 feet.
+Two "pre-tensioned high resistance cables" were added to the dome in the early 21st century.

-The Halle aux blés, a circular wheat market in Paris, was completed in 1763 with a timber dome.
-It would be rebuilt in the nineteenth century in cast iron.
+The Halle aux blés, a corn exchange in Paris, was a rotunda was built from 1763 to 1766 by Nicolas Le Camus de Mézières with a central circular courtyard 120 feet (36.6 meters) wide.
+The courtyard was covered with a laminated timber and glass dome built from 1782 to 1783 by André Jacob Roubo, to the designs of Jacques-Guillaume Legrand and Jacques Molinos.
+It used the structural system published by Philibert de l'Orme in his 1561 treatise, with short sections of curved wood sandwiched together with staggered joints and held together with wooden pegs to form longer curved vertical beams braced horizontally by wooden purlins, which avoided the need for centering.
+The building became a popular sight in Paris and was seen and admired by Thomas Jefferson, who later used the same structural system for the small dome he added to his Monticello home.
+The 1783 dome burned down in 1803 and was replaced from 1808 to 1813 with an iron and glass dome designed by François-Joseph Bélanger.